ansys/pymechanical/doc/source/getting_started/faq.rst

 In Mechanical, ACT is a customization framework.
 When specific features are missing, you can add them using ACT.
 Of course, some of those missing features might be automations or scripts of existing features.
-But, in manycases, they can be new capabilities, such as extensions to Mechanical's data model, the ability to connect to callbacks, and even integrations of external solvers.
+But, in many cases, they can be new capabilities, such as extensions to Mechanical's data model, the ability to connect to callbacks, and even integrations of external solvers.